stephentino/cluster_occupations/README.md

 in a seminal work on the effects of immigration, [Borjas (2003)](https://doi.org/10.1162/003355303322552810) argued that labor markets are appropriately defined as groups of workers with similar education and experience.
 Borjas’ conclusions about the effects of immigration in that paper depend heavily on the labor market definition.
-Other studies in the immigration literature (e.g., Ottaviano et al., 2016) implicitly define labor markets at the industry-year level.
+Other studies in the immigration literature (e.g., [Ottaviano et al., 2013](https://doi.org/10.1257/aer.103.5.1925) implicitly define labor markets at the industry-year level.
 However, it is possible that true labor market boundaries do not perfectly overlap with standard industry classification, and that researchers would arrive at different conclusions in their studies if they adopt different definitions of the labor market in their analyses.